 Developing intrinsic incentives or motivation requires more effort, but it’s worth it.
 Appealing to these internal forces can help businesses connect with people on a far deeper level and earn their trust and loyalty for years to come.

-At the most basic level, intrinsic motivation creates the feeling you get when you visit your favourite coffee shop, and they remember your order.
+At the most basic level, intrinsic motivation in eCommerce creates the feeling you get when you visit your favorite coffee shop, and they remember your order.
 These actions tap into our feelings of belonging, which is intrinsic motivation.

 The difficulty then is how to harness this when most of our shopping has shifted online and deploy it on a larger scale.

 As an eCommerce business owner, you must understand that intrinsic motivators almost universally create stronger bonds in relationship elements such as loyalty and advocacy.